brennalaurentan/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the current displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+> Note: Command is only effective on the currently displayed list.
+Ensure that the index you have called is relative to the list that is currently displayed.

 Examples:
 * Entering `list`, followed by `delete 2` deletes the 2nd person in BandBook.